-Pursuant to D.10-06-036 (OP 6e), LSEs may, at the discretion of CEC staff, file changes to their load forecasts up to 25 days before the due date of any 2020 Month Ahead compliance filings.
+Pursuant to D.10-06-036 (OP 6e), LSEs may, at the discretion of CEC staff, file changes to their load forecasts up to 25 days before the due date of any 2022 Month Ahead compliance filings.
 LSEs are not to submit revisions after the filing due dates laid out in Section 2 of this guide, unless approved by CEC staff, and any revisions made after the filing date without CEC approval or any revisions made less than 25 days before the RA compliance filing will be disregarded by CEC and CPUC staff for RA compliance purposes.

-13. Maximum Cumulative Capacity and Resource Categories
+14. Maximum Cumulative Capacity and Resource Categories

 Maximum Cumulative Capacity categories (the so called "MCC buckets") were designed in 2005 to limit LSEs' reliance on resources to meet RA that are contractually limited in their hours of availability.
 Since 2005, standard energy contracts no longer count towards RA, and LSEs are shifting more and more to meeting RA obligations with resources that are not contractually limited.
 Because the 2005 MCC buckets did not address various concerns related to physical availability of a facility as a result of emissions limits or intermittency of production, Energy Division proposed to redesign the buckets in the 2013 RA proceeding.
 D.12-06-025 revised the percentages applicable to the buckets to reference more updated load shapes, from 2009-2011, and also added a bucket for Demand Response resources.
 The hour limits for all the existing buckets remain the same, and the hour limit for the DR bucket was chosen in light of the fact that all DR programs are available a minimum of 24 hours in a month.
 Energy Division intended to allow all current DR programs to continue to count for RA, even within the new DR bucket construct.
-For the 2020 RA compliance year, there is no MCC percentage limit on the DR bucket.

-The chart below outlines the different buckets applicable for the 2020 compliance year.
+D.21-06-029 adopted the revised MCC buckets.
+The chart below outlines the different buckets applicable for the 2022 compliance year.
 As in past years, the MCC restrictions will apply and are based on the total RA obligation, not the Year Ahead 90% RA obligation.